Earthquakes on April 8, 2026

 98.3 km1--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.0 earthquake 43 km WNW of Beluga, Alaska at 23:30 UTC on April 8, 2026.
+This magnitude 2.0 event was detected 43 km WNW of Beluga, Alaska on April 8, 2026, with origin time 23:30 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-This was a intermediate depth earthquake, focused at 98.3 km depth.
-Coordinates: 61.313°, -151.816°.
+The hypocenter lay at 98.3 km, placing this in the intermediate depth category.
+The epicenter is at 61.313°, -151.816°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08